List of television shows notable for negative reception: Animated shows

 Created and directed by Sam Singer, who is most famously known for very low-budget cartoons.
 Only six animated episodes of this series were produced, all bearing the date 1950, making it one of the first ever efforts at a made-for-television cartoon (which would not become commonplace until the late 1950s); the characters were originally from a local TV puppet show on Chicago's WENR-TV that began airing in 1950.
 It is exceedingly rare, but has gained some fame for appearing on Jerry Beck's "Worst Cartoons Ever".
 Two episodes of this show have appeared on DVD, but Jerry Beck states that he has not found any evidence that it was aired on TV.
-This show only received a 1.5/10 rating on IMDb.
-This show is infamous for its shoddy pencil-sketch artwork, reused awful animation, rambling voiceovers, terrible lip-synching, same voice acting, muffled soundtrack, and general very low-budget problems.
+The show received a 1.4/10 rating on IMDb.
+This show is known for its seemingly unfinished nature, making use of looped pencil tests, a single voice actor, and general low-budget problems.